 Voices From the Titanic: History Through a Poet’s Eyes

 Award-winning author and performance poet, Allan Wolf, demonstrates how he transforms historical fact into historical fiction.
 Experience the 1912 voyage of the doomed Titanic through poetry, storytelling, costume pieces, and historical photos as Wolf presents a special interactive author talk based on his multi-voice novel, The Watch that Ends the Night: Voices from the Titanic.
 With a 5′ long Titanic model “puppet,” Wolf demonstrates how the ship was constructed, struck ice, broke in half & then sank.
 He addresses Titanic myths and facts.
-And he brings some of the Titanic’s passengers to life: the ship’s designer, the ship’s owner, the captain, a 9-year-old boy, the “unsinkable” Molly Brown, even the iceberg itself!
+He brings some of the Titanic’s passengers to life: the ship’s designer, the ship’s owner, the captain, a 9-year-old boy, the “unsinkable” Molly Brown, even the iceberg itself!
 The Watch that Ends the Night was named the North Carolina Young Adult Book of the Year by the North Carolina School Library Media Association.
-And Booklist named Watch one of The Fifty Best YA Books of All Time.
+Booklist named Watch one of The Fifty Best YA Books of All Time.

-Allan Wolf’s Poems From Space!
+Metaphors Be With You: Poems From Space!

 (Grades 3-6, Families, General)